PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter2_LanguageFeatures/README.md

 ## Exercise 2 - Student Administration
 Create a WPF application to register new Students.
-![alt text][student_registration]
+![alt text][empty_mainwindow]
-After filling in the firstname, lastname of the student and the department for which he will be registred, the RegisterStudent method adds the student to a list and fires the NewStudentRegistred event.
+After filling in the firstname, lastname of the student and the departmentname, clicking the Add student button will register the student. ![alt_text][exercise_mainwindow_withdata]
-The BlackBoard class listens to this event and will add the Student to Blackboard.
-This will be shown in de textbox.

 ![alt text][outputAfterRegistration]

-[student_registration]:images/Exercise2_MainWindow.png "Student Registration"
+[empty_mainwindow]:images/exercise2_mainWindow_empty.png "Student Registration"
-[outputAfterRegistration]:images/Exercise2_StudentRegistration.png "Added To Blackboard"
+[mainwindow_withdata]:images/Exercise2_mainwindow_withdata.png "Register student with data"